 Where's your bed at?

 A bed as a solid piece of furniture is a relatively recent human phenomenon.
 In order to have one you needed enough room to have something permanent, and that meant money.
 Historically this is why beds were luxury items.
-Queen Elizabeth I traveled with hers around the country, while Shakespeare generously bequeathed his second best bed to his wife in his will.
+Elizabeth I travelled with hers around the country, while Shakespeare generously bequeathed his second best bed to his wife in his will.

 When people have had limited space, they’ve come up with alternatives that have remained part of their culture.
 The Japanese have the futon, a sleeping system of a mattress base (shikibuton) and a comforter (kakebuton) or blanket (mofu) that can be rolled up and put away.
 In India, the traditional bed is not a mattress but a light, moveable structure called a charpai: a four-legged base that has a sturdy, woven surface on which to lie.